jzuhone/acispy/doc/source/loading_data.rst

 range.
 The method :meth:`~acispy.data_container.DataContainer.fetch_from_database` enables this functionality.
 The MSIDs you want to extract must be specified.
-You may either specify a set of states using the ``state_keys`` keyword argument; otherwise a useful default set will be loaded.
+You may either specify a set of states using the ``state_keys`` keyword argument; otherwise the full default set will be loaded.

 .. code-block:: python